Nickm1128/psann/docs/examples/README.md

 # PSANN Examples

 All examples live in the top-level `examples/` directory and can be executed with `python examples/<number>_<name>.py`.
 Create a virtual environment, install the project in editable mode, and run the scripts from the project root so relative paths resolve correctly.
+Scripts print progress/results to stdout and avoid writing logs by default.
+Where an export is useful (e.g. aggregate benchmark metrics) the CLI now requires an explicit `--out` flag so the repository stays clean.

 ```bash
 python -m venv .venv